cyfyifanchen/yifanchen.github.io/_posts/2016-03-12-osx-shortcuts-you-may-not-know.md

 As developers live on keyboards 24/7, we should be aware of any kinds of shortcuts that will benefit productivities.

-Between Win and OSX, I arguably think OSX has better combination of shortcuts, with powerful key mapping tools, it is better than ever.
+Between Win and OSX, I arguably think OSX has a better combination of shortcuts, with powerful key mapping tools, it is better than ever.

 Read [advanced-keymapping](http://www.cyfyifanchen.com/advanced-keymapping/), and take keymapping to the next level.